Frejdh/mvn-lib-common-toolbox/readme.md

 -

 <h4>Module description</h4>
-This module is meant as a utility for general coding, OS compatibility and serializing with some helpful methods and exceptions.
+This module is meant to help with general coding, OS compatibility, reflection and serializing.
+The library contains useful methods and exceptions.
-All available classes can be found here: https://github.com/Frejdh/mvn-lib-common-toolbox/tree/master/util/common/toolbox
+All available classes can be found here: https://github.com/Frejdh/mvn-lib-common-toolbox/tree/master/src/main/java/com/frejdh/util/common

 <h4>Program arguments:</h4>
 To print out request/parsing times in the console, use: `--captureTimes` <br>